parmisDavari/delta_robot_manager/README.md

 ```
 # Commands you can use:

-## To use Gripper connect to it using its USB cable and turn its power on then use this line to connect to the Gripper
+## To use the Gripper connect to it using its USB cable and turn its power on then use this line to connect to the Gripper
 ```
 Delta.connect_gripper()
 ```